RedisLabs/redislabs-docs/content/modules/redisjson/_index.md

 ## Index and search JSON documents

-If a Redis database has both RedisJSON and [RediSearch]({{<relref "/modules/redisearch">}}) modules enabled, you can index and search stored JSON documents.
+You can index, search, and query stored JSON documents.

-For more information about how to use RediSearch with JSON documents, see the [Search and Query JSON quick start](https://redis.io/docs/stack/search/indexing_json/).
+For more information about how to search and query JSON documents, see the [quick start](https://redis.io/docs/stack/search/indexing_json/).

-## RedisJSON in Active-Active databases
+## JSON in Active-Active databases

 RedisJSON v2.2 and later support the JSON data structure as a conflict-free replicated data type [(CRDT)](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) in [Active-Active Redis Enterprise databases]({{<relref "/rs/databases/active-active">}}).

-For details about how RedisJSON resolves operation conflicts that can arise when replicas attempt to sync, see the RedisJSON [conflict resolution rules]({{<relref "/modules/redisjson/active-active#conflict-resolution-rules">}}).
+For details about how Redis Enterprise resolves JSON operation conflicts that can arise when replicas attempt to sync, see the JSON [conflict resolution rules]({{<relref "/modules/redisjson/active-active#conflict-resolution-rules">}}).

 ## More info